-Gross profit decreased for financial services from higher insurance claim activity, partially offset by gross profit from increased loan sales volume.
-The insurance claim volume increased in the current quarter from damage caused by record setting storms in Texas.
-While claims activity typically spikes in April and May each year, a prime season for storm activity in the area, the severity of the hail and wind storms and the damage to insured homes were considerably greater than during the same quarter last year.
-Losses on these catastrophic events were somewhat mitigated by reinsurance contracts in place.
+Financial services gross profit for the three months ended October 1, 2016 decreased as a result of reduced home loan sales volume and lower interest income earned on securitized loan portfolios that continue to amortize.
+For the six months ended October 1, 2016 versus the six months ended September 26, 2015, financial services gross profit declined mainly from higher insurance claim losses, partially offset by gross profit earned on higher loan servicing volume.
+While claims activity typically spikes in April and May each year, a prime season for storm activity in the area, the severity of the hail, wind and flood damage to insured homes was considerably greater in the first quarter of fiscal 2017 than during the same period last year.
+Losses from these events were somewhat mitigated by reinsurance contracts.

 Selling, General and Administrative Expenses.
-The following table summarizes Selling, General and Administrative Expenses for three months ended June 27, 2015 and June 28, 2014.
+The following tables summarize selling, general and administrative expenses for the three and six months ended October 1, 2016 and September 26, 2015.